AnestisTouloumis/SimCorMultRes/README.md

 Getting help
 ------------

 A detailed description of **SimCorMultRes** can be found in Touloumis (2016).
-The vignette of **SimCorMultRes** contains additional examples and it be accessed by executing the following R commands:
+The vignette of **SimCorMultRes** contains additional examples and it can be accessed by executing the following R commands:

 ``` r
 browseVignettes("SimCorMultRes")